 Private and Public Sources of Health Coverage

 Health insurance can help protect you and your family from unaffordable healthcare costs.
-And, under the Affordable Care Act, everyone must have health insurance or pay a penalty.
-Of course, this rule has some exceptions, which you can learn more about here.
 There are three main sources of coverage: your employer, individual plans and government programs (public insurance).

 Your own state may have a marketplace website, or you can visit the national marketplace at www.healthcare.gov.
 When you apply for coverage through the marketplace, you’ll answer a series of questions about your income, family size, and other factors to find plans near you, and determine if you are eligible for a tax subsidy to help pay your premium.
 Then, you will need to decide whether you want single or family coverage, and choose from a range of plans with different benefits and costs.
 Besides the monthly premium, you will usually have some out-of-pocket costs when you use your coverage, like deductibles, co-payments and co-insurance.
 Anyone may enroll in a health plan through the marketplace from November 1 to January 31.
 Some people may be eligible to enroll during other times of the year.
 In some cases, you can also buy a plan at other times of the year, for instance, if you lose your coverage because you leave your job or your work hours are reduced.